octaviusthe3rd/alu-shell/io_redirections_and_filters/README.md

 The script 19-AZ changes all the characters A and c to Z and e from input The script 20-hiago removes all uppercase and lowercase C from input The script 21-reverse reverse the entire input
+The script 22-users_and_homes displays all user directories sorted by user